wix-incubator/DetoxInstruments/Documentation/Preferences_Profiling.md

 ### Time Limit

 The **Time limit** preference sets a hard time limit on recording duration.
 You can set the value in seconds, minutes or hours.
 The default is 2 minutes.

+### App Launch Profiling

+The **App launch profiling** preference sets the duration, in seconds, to profile app launches.
+The default is 15 seconds.

 ### Restoring Defaults